wolframalexa/wolframalexa.github.io/category/projects.md

 [ADD NOSECONE PICTURES]

 <h2>Refugee in Flight Shelter Kit (September-December 2018)</h2>
+Refugees are fleeing Sub-Saharan Africa because of political violence, climate change, and economic hardship.
+When people make the trek across the Sahara, they must stop to recuperate.
+Current UN refugee camps are underfunded, and the shelters are difficult to erect, stationary, and unsustainable since they are made of plastics.
+[RiFSK](https://rifsk.org), the Refugee in Flight Shelter Kit, aims to create a biodegradable, portable, waterproof, easily-buildable shelter made of locally-sourced materials to accomodate a woman and two children.

+[add rifsk photo]

+I worked on the [distribution and manufacturing group](https://docs.google.com/document/d/1nLI4qcUVZ-68dS0TsVXtv8S5MznLuZRTQDaR6OBwhnM/edit?usp=sharing).
+Refugees are always on the move and political situations are often unstable, so we designed a mobile manufacturing process that can adapt to the conditions in the region and deliver the kits to where they're needed most.
+I was also selected to deliver the [final presentation](https://drive.google.com/file/d/1WWTOWlHdal7Qbpx91u0PdlKRPthh0lSZ/view?usp=sharing).

 <h2>What Does New York City Mean to You?
 Cooper Union Summer STEM
 Program (June-August 2017) </h2>